george-ckito/molecube/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Molecule is a simple Command Line Application written in NodeJS.
+molecube is a simple Command Line Application written in NodeJS.
 It helps you generate discord.js bots.
 Again, this is a discord bot **generator**, not a bot itself.
-Its configuration is saved in molecule.json.
+Its configuration is saved in molecube.json.

-Molecule offers you:
+molecube offers you:

 * Creating a project in discord.js
 * A command handler